isomerpages/iras-taxacademy/_structured-tax-training/Other Tax Related Programmes.md

 ### **Accounting Standards and Tax Adjustments**

 Join us in this workshop if you would like to learn about the impact of financial accounting on tax computations.
-This workshop will be facilitated by Mr Khoo Teng Aun, Former Associate Professor of Accounting at Singapore Management University.
+This workshop will be facilitated by Mr Khoo Teng Aun, former Associate Professor of Accounting at Singapore Management University.

 [Registration](https://form.gov.sg/66ac7bbd64b73c332cf5e19b) - [Details](/files/accounting_std_and_tax_adj_2024.pdf){:target="_blank"}